 - Embody the UPMC values in all their day to day activities within the hospital.

-The Post holder must hold the following to fulfill the requirements of this post:
+The Post holder must hold the following to fulfil the requirements of this post:

 - Be Registered General Nurse with The Nursing and Midwifery Board of Ireland (NMBI)